 With reduced inflammation markers – a prominent risk factor for obesity – and improved growth hormone for muscle development, weight loss is next in the logical progression of benefits of intermittent fasting.

-First, consider building on your natural fast – night times without eating – slowly and deliberately, to reinforce its function as an extended rest period.
+- Take Advantage of Nighttime.
+Build on your natural fast – night times without eating – slowly and deliberately, to reinforce its function as an extended rest period.
+Ensuring a full 12 hours between dinner and breakfast, with no snacking after or early eating after a short night’s sleep, gives your body half the day to recharge before being confronted with food again.

 Regarding the benefits of intermittent fasting, nutrients are important, but remember that the entire body works to process every bite, which includes the liver sorting toxins and the blood circulating nutrients that have been gleaned.
 You can use a break!

 Most of the studies on the benefits of intermittent fasting did not include caloric restriction.
-In other words, your body still needs plenty of varied, nutrient dense foods, even if you are eating them during a shorter period of the day.
+In other words, your body still needs plenty of varied, nutrient-dense foods, even if you are eating them during a shorter period of the day.
 If you’re eating one or two meals in your fasting window, make sure to get the full day’s calories and nutrients packed in!
-If you have ever tried intermittent fasting, I would love to know your experience in the comments below!